Module Spatial Data Tool

 Click the Delete button.
 The dialog closes and the saved layer setup is deleted.

 Open the GIS View that needs an assigned Module Spatial Layer.
-Click the button.
-Click Select Existing .
+Click the Click Select Existing .
 The dialog will expand.

 Select an Existing Setup .
 If needed use the Show only setups assigned to this GIS View and Show my setups only boxes to limit the number of options.
 A the dialog will expand and will look similar to the following: